ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 ### Simple integrations

-If you're using a common video framework like Video.js or JwPlayer, you can simply call `listenTo` for a basic integration:
+If you're using a common video framework like JwPlayer, you can simply call `listenTo` for a basic integration:

 ```js